20 Easy Ways to Reduce Your Plastic Waste Today

 11. Shop 100% Organic Cotton

-Plastic hides in our clothes in the form of elastic, polyester, spandex, nylon, lycra, faux fur, and even vegan leather (if it contains polyurethane).
+Plastic is hidden in our clothes in the form of elastic, polyester, spandex, nylon, lycra, faux fur, and even vegan leather (if it contains polyurethane).
 Shop 100% organic cotton as much as you can.
-And if you have gotta have a particular fashion item, consider thrifting it or shopping vintage.
+And if you have to have a particular fashion item, consider thrifting it or shopping vintage.

 12. Be Mindful of Packaging

 Use paper stuffing or biodegradable packing peanuts instead of bubble wrap.
-Seek food brands with minimal packaging at the grocery store or those that use reusable/recyclable/compostable packaging, such as glass.
+At the grocery store, seek food brands with minimal packaging or those that use reusable/recyclable/compostable packaging, such as glass.

 Does your meal delivery service use recyclable packaging?
 Green Chef uses a recyclable insulation material to keep food cool and fresh.